 Traditional Guiding vs. The Future of Guiding in Istanbul

-Being a tour guide isn’t just a job for me — it’s who I am, a calling that shapes how I experience Istanbul every single day.
-But lately, I’ve been grappling with a question that many local guides quietly ponder: Is there still a future for us?
-Will travelers continue to crave that human connection, local insights, and the art of storytelling, or will the ever-growing digital landscape gradually push us aside?
+Being a tour guide isn’t just my job — it’s who I am.
+Guiding in Istanbul shapes how I see the city every day.
+Yet lately, I’ve been asking a question many local guides quietly share: is there still a future for us?
+Will travelers continue to seek human connection, local insight, and real storytelling, or will the expanding digital world slowly replace us?

 After years of guiding through this vibrant city — from its ancient cisterns to its bustling markets — I’ve reached a point where I not only reflect on my own journey but also reconsider the history and evolution of guiding in Istanbul.